Unisex public toilet: Building-related advantages

 Where space is limited, sex-segregated sanitary facilities are not possible or must be limited.
 Unisex toilets are often used in many public transport systems, such as rail vehicles or airplanes, or by small businesses which provide a single toilet to their staff and customers.

 Unisex public toilets cause fewer problems for caretakers of dependents who enter the toilet room together with their charge, such as a very young child, an elder, or a mentally or physically disabled person.

 Women and girls often spend more time in toilet rooms than men or boys, for both physiological and cultural reasons.
-Urination takes longer inside a cubicle than at a urinal, and sanitation is a far greater issue often requiring more thorough hand washing.
+Urination takes longer inside a cubicle than at a urinal.
 Females also make more visits to toilets.
 Urinary tract infections and incontinence are more common in females.
 Pregnancy, menstruation, breastfeeding, and diaper-changing increase usage.
 The elderly, who are disproportionately female because of the higher male death rate, make longer and more frequent toilet visits.
 Unisex public toilets can alleviate this problem by providing equal sanitation space for all genders, eliminating the prospect of unused cubicles in the male toilets.

 Some argue that a two-tier system is also generated by a "toilet apartheid" that excludes women and girls from important social networking processes in male toilets.
 Important agreements and decisions by males are sometimes made at the urinal, where females are currently excluded.